marcelcastrobr/AWS_solution_architect/compute/EC2.markdown

         - Convertible: Can be exchanged during the term for another Convertible Reserved Instance with new attributes including instance family, instance type, platform, scope, or tenancy.
 You can also modify some attributes of a Convertible Reserved Instance.
    3) Spot Instance - https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-spot-instances.html
    4) Dedicated Host

+### Accelarated computing instances
+Instances which uses hardware accelerators, or co-processors.
+Types are:
+- GPU computing instances (general purpose)
+- GPU graphics instances
+- FPGA instances.

 ### EC2 Spot Instance
 - Spot instances can be stopped in the event of interruption, instead of been terminated.
 This is enabled by choosing "stop" as interruption behaviour when submitting a persistent spot request.
 - Spot request input:
     - Maximum price
     - Request type: Persistent (launch again instances), one-time.
     - Launch specification
     - Valid from, valid until.
     - Desired number of instances

 ![Termination of Spot instances](/images/spot-instance.png)

 ### Spot Fleets
 - Collection of spot instances and optionaly, on-demand instances.
 - Can have multiple pools.
 - Strategies:
     - capacityOptimized: guarantee certain amount of capacity
     - lowestPrice: default strategy
     - diversified: distributed accross your pools
     - InstancePoolsToUSeCount: distributted accross number of spot instance.

 ## EC2 Facts

-## EC2 PLacement Groups
+## EC2 Placement Groups

 ### EC2 PLacement Groups Types